novandrautomo17/kampoeng_cyber_yogyakarta/README.md

-This project is one of my voluntary projects for the Kampoeng Cyber Yogyakarta community.
+This project is one of my voluntary projects for Kampoeng Cyber Yogyakarta community.

 Kampoeng Cyber Yogyakarta is a community located in one of the tourism centers of Tamansari Yogyakarta, where there are residents who work together to build an independent internet network so that all citizens who live in there can enjoy the internet more affordable, simplify their online selling system, and make their internal communication more efficient.